ghunkins/huggingface_hub/docs/source/en/quick-start.md

 ## Next steps

-The `huggingface_hub` library provides an easy way for users to interact with the Hub with Python.
+The `old_huggingface_hub` library provides an easy way for users to interact with the Hub with Python.
 To learn more about how you can manage your files and repositories on the Hub, we recommend reading our [how-to guides](./guides/overview) to: